 My watch gave me headaches.
-Yes, it was beautiful to look at, but it reminded me of the fact that I would be late (again) or not be able to finish that project in time or miss the train by one minute.
+It reminded me of the fact that I would be late (again) or not be able to finish that project in time or miss the train by one minute.

 Earlier this month most of us manipulated time by 'springing ahead.'
 Isn't it crazy that we can just move time around to suit us, yet time waits for no one?

 So I lost sleep over that time change, and will gain it back in November.
 Why do I have to wait until November to get that hour back?
 Why do we continue to move our clocks that way?
-It seems outdated - from another time - and only succeeds in upsetting my sleep pattern.
+It's outdated and all it does is upset my sleep pattern.

 We make it all up anyway.